 Opposition to the OLPP rule comes mainly from a small group of industry lobbyists and large-scale organic egg companies.
-Even though trade groups like the National Pork Producers Council don’t represent organic farmers, they resist any effort to establish welfare requirements for animals, even in a voluntary program like Certified Organic, for fear that the government may pass stricter laws protecting animal welfare.
+Even though trade groups like the National Pork Producers Council don’t represent organic farmers, they combat efforts to establish welfare requirements for animals—even in a voluntary program like Certified Organic—for fear that the government may pass stricter laws protecting animal welfare.
 Large organic egg companies oppose the rule because if they fail to provide meaningful outdoor access (which will be difficult at their scale), they won’t be able to sell their products at a premium without the organic label.

 After delaying the OLPP rule twice, President Trump’s USDA is now considering repealing the rule entirely.
 We can’t let this happen.
 After more than a decade of work by farmers, welfare groups, veterinarians, scientists, and consumers, we must ensure that corporate farms don’t water down the meaning of important labels, like Certified Organic.

 You can help!
 Sign the petition urging the USDA to implement the OLPP rule or donate to support Farm Forward’s ongoing work to protect farmed animals.